jediproject/generator-jedi/README.md

   3. [Executing it on command line](#executing-it-on-command-line)
   4. [Adding new Dependencies](#adding-new-dependencies)

-### Generated Grunt tasks
+### Generated Gulp tasks

-The grunt tasks are meant to execute the build process of the project, having options to build targeting "develop", "release" and "master" environments.
+The gulp tasks are meant to execute the build process of the project, having options to build targeting "develop", "release" and "master" environments.
 The tasks that each build option execute:

-- **develop**: meant to run locally, it copies all bower components that are listed in **assetsfiles.json** and generates **main.js** and the environment file to each module of the project (*app/[module]/env/[module]-env.json*).
+- **develop**: meant to run locally, it copies all bower components that are listed in **assetsfiles.json** and generates the environment file to each module of the project (*app/[module]/env/[module]-env.json*).

 - **release**: meant to run on a testing environment, executes all the tasks of develop plus it copies all the files to the *build/* folder e generates a hash of each file to be used as cache bust.